kiwicampus/SD-final-project/planner/docs/homework.md

 9. [Docker] Can we change the basic image (`FROM ubuntu:20.04`) from the docker file to another?

+10. [Bash] on the script `configs/startPlanner.sh` what is the purpose of `$1` and `$2` variables

+11. [Bash] on the script `configs/startPlanner.sh` which line load the environment variables?

+12. [Bash] What does the command `find /workspace -name node_planner.py` do?

+13. [Docker & Bash] What is the purpose of `curl` in the docker file?

-10. [General] Why is it not a good idea to upload the API credentials to github and why if they are already uploaded is it not a good idea to simply delete them from your repo?
+14. [General] Why is it not a good idea to upload the API credentials to github and why if they are already uploaded is it not a good idea to simply delete them from your repo?

 Next questions is after you finish the project, it doesn't give points but we really appreciate you feedback: